Worth School: History

 In 1617 the Benedictine community of English and Welsh monks that had founded Downside School in Douai established a preparatory school to educate the younger pupils.
 At the time, both schools were located in France due to the severe penal laws in England imposed against Catholics.
 This way, English Catholics were able to send their children to study across the channel.
 After an incident with French revolutionaries in 1790, the school had to move back to England, where laws against Catholics had become more flexible.
 After several years in Acton Burnell, the monks finally settled in Stratton-on-the-Fosse, Somerset, in 1814; this is the current location of Downside School.

 In 1933 the Paddockhurst country estate of Lord Cowdray was purchased by Downside Abbey.
 John Chapman, Abbot of Downside, relocated the junior school to the estate, thus establishing a preparatory school for boys aged 7 to 13 named Worth Priory.
 This school, set in the mansion house of Paddockhurst, was a junior school for Downside School.
 Having 60 pupils at foundation, numbers rose to 100 in 1939 when the school was evacuated and moved to Downside Abbey for the duration of the Second World War.
 In 1957 pupil numbers rose to 256.

-In 1957 Worth Abbey became independent from Downside Abbey, and shortly after this an independent senior school, Worth School, for boys aged 13 to 18, was founded (1959).
+In 1957 Worth Abbey became independent from Downside Abbey, and shortly after this a private senior school, Worth School, for boys aged 13 to 18, was founded (1959).
 The former Worth Preparatory School remained separate from the senior school and was progressively scaled-down until in 1965 it became The Junior House for boys aged 11 to 13.

 Worth remained a purely boarding school until the 1990s, when day students were first admitted, and two day houses were founded, one inheriting the name of Worth's founder, Chapman, the other named for its first Abbot, Farwell.
 Worth was the first English Benedictine school to combine the boarding and day traditions in this way.

 In October 1999 the School hosted the first International Conference on Benedictine Education.
 Over one hundred Benedictine educators, monks, nuns and lay people came from sixty Benedictine schools in fifteen countries to work together on developing the Benedictine tradition of education.
 At this meeting work began on establishing The International Commission on Benedictine Education (ICBE) which was founded in November 2002 to support those schools which promote a Benedictine vision of education.

 In 2002 Worth School was established as a separate charity from Worth Abbey, with its own Board of Governors and a lay chairman.

 Girls were accepted into the sixth form from September 2008.
 Girls were admitted into the lower years in 2010.
 A boarding house and a day house for girls were subsequently founded.